Peter-Vincent/MDP_Delusions/README.md

 # MDP_Delusions

-This repository contains data and code relating to the MDP_Delusions project, a collaboration between Rick Adams, Peter Vincent, Thomas Parr, David Benrimoh and Karl Friston
+This repository contains data and code relating to the MDP_Delusions project, a collaboration between Rick Adams, Peter Vincent, David Benrimoh, Karl Friston and Thomas Parr.

 ## Project summary